sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 Quickly navigate this file by matching regex /^\#/ with the vim quickfix list

 # REMINDERS !!!!!!
-use the r motion more
-check out :options some time. it's pretty neato
+use <c-^> (alternate file) more use the r and R motions more check out :options some time. it's pretty neato use :lua to easily test stuff

 ---